AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

 for time series classification.
 It relies on convolutional kernels, not unlike the convolutional neural network approach we’ll use later.
-[See here](https://d2l.ai/chapter_convolutional-neural-networks/conv-layer.html) for a good explanation of convolution, which is best done visually.
+[See here](https://d2l.ai/chapter_convolutional-neural-networks/conv-layer.html) for a good explanation of convolution, which is best made visually.

 - Instead of learning the weights for the convolutional kernels during training (as we will do with a CNN), ROCKET simply generates a large